HaotianWang86/Neo4j-isomorphic-subgraph-matcher/README.md

 ### 1. Download the 'finalGUI.py' to D:\ drive.

-### 2. Following Python packages need to be installed if already not installed
+### 2. Following Python packages need to be installed
 Run following command in terminal
 Downloading networkx - A graph package in Python programming language
 ```